Catherine22/Algorithm/README.md

 **[JwsHelper]**
   - Split JWS into 3 parts and decode them.
-  - Take Android SafetyNet attestation JWS result for example, validate the certificates and the JWS signature.
+  - Take Android SafetyNet attestation JWS for example, it validates its certificates and JWS signature.

 >Follow these steps:
 >1.
 Extract the SSL certificate chain from the JWS message.